A complete marketing website for a premium personal finance app — designed and shipped end-to-end with Claude Code.

 Why Values Before Features

-In a market crowded with free, ad-supported products, Aurum's paid model is its most honest differentiator: it means Aurum only profits when users genuinely find value.
+In a market crowded with free, ad-supported products, Aurum's paid model is its most honest differentiator: we only profit when users genuinely find value.
 Expressing that as a value rather than a feature spec is the difference between marketing copy and brand voice.
-So "Built Differently, On Purpose" sits immediately below the hero, along with our four philosophy cards that tell you what we believe in and how our product is built.
-We're upfront and honest, we tell you exactly what our business model is and our intentions.
+So "Built for Canadians" sits immediately below the hero, alongside our four philosophy cards that tell you what we believe in and how the product is built.
+We're upfront and honest — we tell you exactly what our business model is, who we built this for, and what our intentions are.

 Show who you are before you show what can you do.
 In premium categories, identity precedes utility.